-Convergence insufficiency occurs when your eyes don't turn inward properly while you're focusing on a nearby object.
-When you read or look at a close object, your eyes should converge — turn inward together to focus — so that they provide binocular vision and you see a single image.
-But if you have convergence insufficiency, you won't be able to move your eyes inward to focus normally.
+Convergence insufficiency occurs when your eyes don't work together while you're trying to focus on a nearby object.
+When you read or look at a close object, your eyes need to turn inward together (converge) to focus.
+This gives you binocular vision, enabling you to see a single image.

-Convergence insufficiency is usually diagnosed in school-age children and adolescents.
-Convergence insufficiency can cause difficulty with reading, which may make parents or teachers suspect that the child has a learning disability, instead of an eye disorder.
-Treatments are usually effective for convergence insufficiency.
+Convergence insufficiency can cause difficulty with reading.
+This may make parents or teachers suspect that a child has a learning disability, instead of an eye disorder.

 Not everyone with convergence insufficiency experiences symptoms.
 Signs and symptoms occur while you're reading or doing other close work and may include:

-- Difficulty reading — words seem to float on the page, you lose your place or you read slowly
+- Difficulty reading — words blur or seem to move on the page

 - Double vision

 - Difficulty concentrating

 If you or your child experiences signs and symptoms of convergence insufficiency or has problems reading, consult an eye care professional, such as an ophthalmologist or an optometrist.
 A technician called an orthoptist may help with the evaluation and treatment.

 Convergence insufficiency results from misalignment of the eyes when focusing on nearby objects.
 The exact cause isn't known, but the misalignment involves the muscles that move the eye.
 Typically, one eye drifts outward when you're focusing on a nearby word or object.